A11eyCat123/lancer-briefings/public/pilots/HANDLER.md

 ## LANCE "ROOKIES" DEPLOYMENT BRIEF

 TWO LANCES WILL BE DEOPLOYED ONTO SURFACE OF PLANET, TO ESCORT PRISONER **SCHINDLER** AS WELL AS HIS DIGITAL FOOTPRINT AND FILES TO THEIR RESPECTIVE FACILITIES.

-Note, this planet's particular atmosphere and environmental conditions are incredibly harsh and difficult.
+Of note, this planet's particular atmosphere and environmental conditions are incredibly harsh and difficult.
 This is ideal given what the Tueflisch empire utilizes the planet for, however, these phenomena mean we have a limited window for deploying, and retrieving teams.
 Priority of this mission is above **PRIORITY ALPHA-1** and we can waste no time in getting the information we can from **SCHINDLER** and his digital assets, once